-Personalization is all around us.
-From the suggested article we read on our morning commute, to the series we watch before going to bed.
-Almost every touch-point on the web is telling us what to read, watch or click on – based on our personal needs and interests.
+First of all, personalization is all around us.
+From the suggested article we read on our morning commute to the series we watch before going to bed.
+Almost every touchpoint on the web is telling us what to read, watch or click on – based on our personal needs and interests.

 Among the various personalization tactics, email personalization is one of the most sought-after.
-This article explains the why’s and how’s of email personalization, as well as what’s next for email personalization – with a special focus on the data-harnessing capabilities of interactive content marketing.
+This article explains where email personalization is now and how the data-harnessing capabilities of interactive content marketing can help.

 Why email personalization?